Multirate Exponential Rosenbrock Methods: Numerical Experiments

-Figures~\ref{fig:randdthirdordereff}-\ref{fig:randdfifthordereff} show accuracy and efficiency results for the reaction-diffusion problem.
-For our convergence discussion on third-order methods, we focus on Figure~\ref{fig:randdthirdordereff} (top-left) and the legend where the rates of convergence are listed.
-Each third-order method attains the expected order of convergence on this test problem.
+Figures~\ref{fig:randdthirdordereff}-\ref{fig:randdfifthordereff} show accuracy and efficiency results for this problem.
+Examining the top-left of Figure~\ref{fig:randdthirdordereff} and the legend, we see that each third-order method attains the expected order of convergence.
 The observed errors for the dynamic linearization approach on all methods are less than for fixed linearization.
 This can be attributed to inclusion of more of the problem at the fast time scale in the case of dynamic linearization, which results in higher optimal time scale separation factors (as shown in Table~\ref{table:optm}) and lower errors.
 Among the methods that apply dynamic linearization, \merkthree~ and \mrigarkth~ have almost identical errors that are lower than those for \merbthree, which uses an $m$ two times smaller. \merkthrees~ and \mrigarkths~ have the largest errors on this test problem.

-Next we focus on the efficiency results in Figure~\ref{fig:randdthirdordereff} (top-right and bottom plots).
-The most efficient methods in each of these plots are closest to the bottom left corner.
+Turning to the efficiency results at the top-right and bottom of Figure~\ref{fig:randdthirdordereff}, the most efficient methods in each of these plots are closest to the bottom left corner.
 For our MATLAB implementations, \merbthree~ has an obvious advantage in terms of runtime, while both \mrigarkth~ and \mrigarkths~ have the least efficient implementation.
-Taking into account only MERK and MRI-GARK methods, there is not a significant difference in runtimes between the dynamic linearization approach and the fixed linearization approach, although the fixed linearization is very slightly faster at tighter accuracies.
-When looking at total function calls, both \mrigarkth~ and \mrigarkths~ are the most efficient of the group, largely owing to the property that they only traverse the time interval $[0,H]$ once, while \merbthree~ has a total traversal time of $1.5H$, and \merkthree~ has a total traversal time of $2.166H$.
-The efficiency in terms of slow function calls shown on the bottom-right of Figure~\ref{fig:randdthirdordereff} is closely aligned with the convergence behavior in Figure~\ref{fig:randdthirdordereff} (top-left).
-At large values of $H$, \merkthree~ and \mrigarkth~ are the most efficient, but \merbthree~ is just as efficient as \merkthree~ and \mrigarkth~ at tighter accuracies.
+Taking into account only MERK and MRI-GARK methods, there is not a significant runtime difference between the dynamic fixed linearization approaches, although the fixed linearization is very slightly faster at tighter accuracies.
+When looking at total function calls, both \mrigarkth~ and \mrigarkths~ are the most efficient of the group, largely owing to their shorter fast traversal time of $1.0H$, while \merbthree~ and \merkthree~ have traversal times of $1.5H$ and $2.166H$, respectively.
+The slow function call efficiency is closely aligned with the convergence behavior: at large values of $H$, \merkthree~ and \mrigarkth~ are the most efficient, but \merbthree~ is just as efficient as \merkthree~ and \mrigarkth~ at tighter accuracies.